 Treatments for Childhood Leukemia

 Have an honest talk with your child's doctor and other members of the cancer care team about the best options for your child.
-Treatment depends mainly upon the type of leukemia as well as other factors.
+Treatment depends mainly upon the type of leukemia as well as other things.

 Before cancer treatment begins, sometimes a child needs treatment to address illness complications.
 For example, changes in blood cells can lead to infections or severe bleeding and may affect the amount of oxygen reaching the body's tissues.
 Treatment may involve antibiotics, blood transfusions, or other measures to fight infection.